Cactus in a Pot : FPP pdf pattern

 This listing is for a DOWNLOADABLE PDF version of this FPP project.

 Christmas is such a wonderful time of year and is a fabulous opportunity to flex your sewing skills.
 There’s nothing nicer than a few home made decorations that become firm family favourites.
-The Santa and Mrs Claus cushions are bound to have a special place in your home at Christmas for many years to come!
+The Nutcracker and Mouse King cushions are bound to have a special place in your home at Christmas for many years to come!

-This PDF pattern includes full sized templates for creating both the Santa and Mrs Claus block.
+This PAPER pattern includes full sized templates for creating both the Nutcracker and Mouse King blocks.
 There are also step-by-step instructions for turning the blocks into cushions, perfect for decorating your home for many Christmas seasons to come.